 Methadone hydrochloride and other morphine-like opioids have been shown to decrease bowel motility.
-The administration of methadone hydrochloride or other narcotics may obscure the diagnosis or clinical course of patients with acute abdominal conditions (see 2 CONTRAINDICATIONS).
+Methadone hydrochloride may obscure the diagnosis or clinical course of patients with acute abdominal conditions (see 2 CONTRAINDICATIONS).

 Hepatic/Biliary/Pancreatic

 The use of methadone has not been extensively evaluated in patients with hepatic insufficiency.
 Methadone is metabolized in the liver and patients with liver impairment may be at risk of accumulating methadone after multiple dosing.